 Sleep apnea can seem like an uphill battle, especially if you live alone and don’t have someone to observe your sleeping and breathing irregularities.
 Since nearly anyone can be affected by this disorder, educating yourself on the symptoms and consulting with your doctor about using a CPAP machine could help you to sleep more soundly.

 Are you looking to learn more about sleep apnea?
 Take our personalized sleep apnea symptom quiz to provide resources and answers related to your experiences.
 Turn to CPAP.com for expert knowledge and expansive CPAP product offerings to meet your every need.
-Explore our wide range of CPAP equipment, such as masks, machines, hoses, and more.
+Explore our wide range of CPAP machines, masks, accessories, hoses, and more.

 Methodology and Limitations